Garvit893/wiki_chatbot/README.md

    The article content is displayed in a text box; feel free to adjust or trim it as needed.

 4. **Ask your question**
-   Type your question into the question box and click "Ask Gemini".
+   Type your question into the question box and click "Enter".

 5. **Read the AI answer**
    Gemini will answer solely using the information from the loaded Wikipedia article.